-Jerseys - Each team must have a light and a dark jersey for each player with regulation basketball numbers both front and back (a reversible jersey is acceptable).
+Jerseys - Each team must have a light and a dark jersey for each player with regulation basketball numbers on either the front or back (both preferred).
+A reversible jersey is acceptable.
 All jerseys must be of the same color and style.

 Shorts - Each team must wear shorts of the same color and style.
 For example if you select red shorts with a white stripe, all players must have red shorts with a white stripe.
 Experience shows that a solid color short; black, red, white, blue etc. is the easiest to manage.

 Many teams are now coming with very nice uniforms with team and player names, having both a light set and a dark set.
 We do not currently enforce a uniform deposit but this may be a requirement in the future if teams don't look uniform.
 Wear your swag proud!